mdlacasse/Owl/docs/year-end-update.md

 Most of the codebase dynamically computes the current year via `date.today().year`, so it adapts automatically.
 The items below are the exceptions — places where a year is hardcoded and must be updated manually.

-The test suite is frozen to a reference year (currently **2026**) via `tests/conftest.py`, so tests will not break just because the calendar year advances.
+### How the test freeze works

+`tests/conftest.py` contains a session-scoped autouse fixture (`freeze_year`) that runs before any test executes.
+It scans `sys.modules` for every imported module whose `date` attribute is `datetime.date` — covering both `owlplanner.*` source modules and the test files themselves — and replaces it with a subclass whose `today()` always returns a fixed date (`_FROZEN_DATE`, currently `date(2026, 1, 1)`).

+Because all call sites use `date.today().year`, this single patch makes every plan construction, tax calculation, and time-list operation behave as if the current year is **2026**, regardless of when the tests actually run.

+Two design decisions complement the freeze:

+- **`tests/test_repro.py`** computes birth years as `thisyear - age` (e.g., `thisyear - 62`
+  for Jack) with a fixed life expectancy.
+This keeps the individuals at the same age each year, so Social Security and Medicare start dates remain the same number of years into the plan — the scenario is identical across calendar years.

+- **`tests/test_regressions.py`** uses the same age-relative pattern (`yobs = [thisyear - topAge + ny]`), so it was already year-agnostic.

+The net result: **tests never break at year rollover**.
 The steps below are only needed when you deliberately want to roll the project forward to a new year.

 ---